 Technology companies have always had a place in GIC's portfolio.
 In recent years, as technology has disrupted traditional industries and spawned new businesses, our investing and organizational efforts in this area have also expanded.
-We answer questions here on how we approach and invest in technology.
+In this feature article, we answer questions on how we approach and invest in technology.